-The aircraft development group focusses on aerodynamic and structural research that could improve the performance and safety of sailplanes and light aircraft.
+The aircraft development group focuses on aerodynamic and structural research that could improve the performance and safety of sailplanes and light aircraft.
 The technology gained from the research is then directly implemented in new designs which have great commercial value.
-The group also focusses on new technologies for manufacturing of these aircraft in order to improve quality and to reduce manufacturing costs.
+The group also focuses on new technologies for manufacturing of these aircraft in order to improve quality and to reduce manufacturing costs.
 These sailplanes are sought-after by some of the best pilots around the world in order to compete internationally in gliding championships.

 Final year engineering students as well as post graduate students working in the group, experience a high technology, commercialized environment which further prepares them for a career in the industry.
 The group’s industry partners are Jonker Sailplanes and On Track Technologies.